mo10serek/CST_8916_Final_Project/README.md

 ## Reflection

 This assignment helps me to understand how to how to run real time applications on Azure.
-The only challenge I have is setting up how to run the sensors scripts with the dependences.
+The challenge I have of developing is setting up on how to run the sensors scripts with the dependences.
 To run the scripts with the dependences, I need to add a requirement.txt file with the dependence `azure-iot-device`.
 However, I need to run the scripts in Linux, so I made a virtual machine in Azure.
 Another problem is that I need to run install python in the virtual machine, so I look for a solution on how to install python in Linux.
 After I figure out all these problems.
 I can run the scripts well.

+The other challenge is that I need to test the application if it receives the correct values and the duration is correct.
+After the json file is added to the blob storage, I can tell that the application works but I need to make configurations to make sure that everything is working correctly.
+For example, I keep the application running to see if the 5 mins window works.
+Then I realized that there is a 10 mins window duration when the json file is updated.
+I can tell this by the time it was modified before it was update and after.
+To fix this I split the seconds from 300 seconds to 150 seconds in the TumblingWindow function.
+After the change, it updates every 5 mins based on the difference time of the modification.